 SpotOption: a technological company which provides one of the most popular binary options trading platforms.
-Brokers, such as Finpari, use this platform.
+Many Brokers use this platform.
 They also offer a free binary options demo (not available in the US and a few other countries).

 SR: Strike Rate.
 In the context of binary options trading signals, this is the value of an asset at the time of entering the trade.
 When following a PUT signal, you need your entry to be equal or higher than the specified SR. When following a CALL signal, you need your entry SR to be equal to or lower than the specified SR.

 SSL: A form of cyber security offered by most binary options brokers also known as encrypted security.
 Helps keep your personal and financial information safe.

 Stocks: Confirms that the stockholder owns equity of a company.
 In reference to binary options, investors simply just need to accurately predict whether they believe the price of a stock will be higher than lower than it’s Strike Rate by a predetermined time period.

 Support level: Most commonly applied in Price Action Trading Strategy; an imaginary level created when the price of a particular asset bounces off the exact price level during the order flow of an asset.
 It’s a level where the buyers reestablish control over an asset which results in price “bouncing” and creating a price barrier which then heads up a bullish (upward) direction.

 Swing Point: The occurance and creation of either a support or resistance level; it is the supportive or resistive price barrier that is created.

 Technical analysis: A form of trading analysis that requires the use of a charting solution and sometimes the implementation of various trading indicators and financial instruments.
 If you’re interested in learning technical analysis, please check out my list of recommended binary options strategies.